 Shape the Table Legs

 Each of the table legs needs a diagonal face cut into the top 3 to 4 inches to receive the lag bolts.
-To make these cuts, adjust the bevel angle of the miter saw to 45 degrees.
+To make these cuts, adjust the bevel angle of the miter saw to 45 degrees and place the leg perpendicular to the saw fence.
 Cut off a 45-degree slice, 1/2-inch wide and 3 to 4 inches long, from the top of each leg.
+Set the bevel back to zero and trim off the cut portion.

 Mark the Table Leg and Apron Inset